 The Child Development Department program is aligned with the California Early Childhood Curriculum Alignment Project (CAP).
-In the last few years, eight core-curriculum classes were revised to align with other community colleges.
-One hundred of the community colleges have committed to alignment.
-This alignment allows students to transfer to other 2 and 4 year colleges without a loss of units.
-It also is providing the foundation for the Child Development Transfer degree that is in the C-iD system.
+Prior to 2010, eight core-curriculum classes were identified and aligned across 90+ California community colleges.
+This alignment allows students to transfer to other 2 and 4 year colleges without a loss of units, and also clarifies which courses are equivalent between CAP- aligned colleges.
+SLO's are identified, though not identical, for each CAP- aligned course.

+CAP alignment provided the foundation for the AST Early Childhood degree that is in the C-iD system, and which we offer at SRJC.

-There are three certificates that students can complete in the Child Development Department - Associate Teacher, Teacher, and Children in the Justice System (shared with the Administration of Justice Department).
+There are two certificates that students can complete in the Child Development Department - Associate Teacher, and Teacher.
 Each of these certificates has been fully assessed as of Fall 2020.
 Ongoing assessment will be completed within the next 6 years.